 Site Structure & Speed

 Site structure also matters.
 Search engines are looking for sites that are not overly complex (limiting things to a few layers is best) and structured in a logical way.
-This not only makes your site easier to crawl, but it also makes for a better user experience, which search engines account for when ranking.
+This not only makes your site easier to crawl, but it also makes for a better user experience, which search engines account for when determining which sites to display in search results.

 Once you’ve considered the elements on your site, you want to think beyond.
 How you appear in other places on the internet can affect how your site performs in search.